ibrhmhnfm/sscs-chipathon-2025/resources/Integration/Milestone_8_15_2025/Analog_Automation_gLayout/A1_AutoMOS/README.md

-Please place in this folder the gds file with the following nomenclature: A1_AutoMOS.gds
+Place the GDS file with the following nomenclature in this folder: A1_AutoMOS.gds.

-Also modify this REAME.md file with the pin list and description of the design.
+Also, update the README.md file to include the pin list and design description.